Nyerguds/MobiusMapEditor/MANUAL.md

 ## Classic files listing:

-The following files can be read from the "Classic" folders, for running the editor in classic mode.
+The following files can be read from the configured classic data folders, for running the editor in classic mode.
 They can also be loaded from mod folders.
-They will be loaded for in the listed order, over all available sources.
+They will be loaded in the listed order, over all available sources.
 The basic rule in the game is that the first-loaded files have priority, so this also shows which archives can override the contents of which other archives.

 Files marked with <sup>(*)</sup> are required, though they may not be visible inside the folder if they are embedded inside another archive.